 Decisions that you make during a divorce will affect you and your family for years to come.
 Freed Marcroft’s attorneys can guide you step by step through the issues that must be addressed in divorce-including property division, child custody, visitation, child support and spousal support.
 We can carefully and compassionately explain the divorce process in Connecticut and help you select the approach that best meets your needs.

-You can read additional articles and blog posts on choosing a divorce process below:
+Or, you can read additional articles and blog posts on choosing a divorce process below: